Getting to know your list members better

 • Wine recommendations

-• Live music and special
+• Live music and special events

 When you’re thinking of questions to ask your prospective list subscribers, the answers should be used for targeting future e-mails.
-For example, asking people whether they’re interested in golf might prove valuable if you plan on sending invitations to a golf tournament fundraiser or if your sells travel packages that include golf vacations.
+For example, asking people whether they’re interested in golf might prove valuable if you plan on sending invitations to a golf tournament fundraiser or if your business sells travel packages that include golf vacations.

-Here’s a sampling of possible list categories and underlying lists that you can ask your subscribers to join so you can sort your by general interest:
+Here’s a sampling of possible list categories and underlying lists that you can ask your subscribers to join so you can sort your communications by general interest:

 Communication type

-Instead of sending all your e-mails to everyone on your list, ask your subscribers to choose the information that they would like to receive — and then stick to it.
+Instead of sending all your marketing e-mails to everyone on your list, ask your subscribers to choose the information that they would like to receive — and then stick to it.
 You can always ask subscribers to update their preferences if you want to start sending more information at a later time.

 List titles could include: